 If someone said to me that thing in her photo is a Portuguese egg tart, I would say, "On which planet?"
 Krypton maybe?

 If you replace the shortcrust pastry in Rasa Malaysia's recipe with puff pastry and increase the oven temperature, would the egg tarts turn out ok?

 Nope, because her custard filling doesn't have enough milk.
 You know how milk forms a skin when heated?
 The custard has to form the same skin and it's that skin that's burnt, not sugar or custard.
 What is that skin?
-It's the milk protein, casein, which separates from the milk when it's heated, rises to the top, and undergoes the browning process called Maillard reaction.
-Too little milk means too little casein; too little casein means no skin; no skin means no burn marks even at 250°C, at least not before the pastry's burnt.
+It's a film of the milk proteins, whey and casein, which is formed when milk is heated.
+Too little milk means too little protein; too little protein means no skin; no skin means no burn marks even at 250°C, at least not before the pastry's burnt.

 A lot of people think PETs' burnt splodges are bits of caramelized sugar.
 But sugar, or rather sucrose, turns black only when it hits at least 210°C. At that temperature, the pastry would turn black too.
-Casein, OTOH, browns at a much lower temperature.
+Milk proteins, OTOH, brown at a much lower temperature.
 That's why it's burnt when the pastry and sugar aren't.

 Besides a layer of burnt protein, there's something else lurking atop the custard.
 You notice how shiny the custard is on top?
 The shine is because of melted sugar, not protein because protein isn't shiny.
 Some of the sugar separates from the custard mixture when it's heated at 250°C. It then bubbles up to the top, giving the tart its shiny look.